diarmidmackenzie/sdt-condensed/RMT.md

 In addition to autonomy, RMT maintains that the satisfaction of the two other basic psychological needs (competence and relatedness) are also vital for the maintenance of relationships over time, and the well-being of the partners.

-In any context, the three basic psychologically needs are mutually supportive, and hence correlated.
+In any context, the three basic psychological needs are mutually supportive, and hence correlated.
 However, in the context of relationships, the dynamics of support offered by a partner increase this interdependence between the three basic needs.

 This observation leads to: